williamhoos/testrepo/docs/source/authorization.rst

 New Profile Menu
 ****************

 The following workflow refers to the "hamburger menu" (*i.e.*, the menu that appears as three horizontal lines) in the upper right hand corner of the PEER iFrame.
 Once an initial profile has been created, the menu will integrate the First Name of that profile and the optional picture.
 However, until the first profile has been created, the system will display the phrase "New profile" in the name field in conjunction with a generic silhouette image.
-The following block flow diagram describes the functions avalaible from this rolling over, and/or clicking on the hamburger menu icon:
+The following block flow diagram describes the functions avalaible from rolling over, and/or clicking on this menu icon:

 .. image::  https://s3.amazonaws.com/peer-downloads/images/TechDocs/New+profile+menu.png
     :alt: New profile menu Illustration